 Whether you want to explore the waters of Larnaca with some diving, dip into its history or simply relax on the beach having a Sixt rental vehicle helps you get more out of your visit.
 Larnaca also makes the ideal base for exploring the Mediterranean island of Cyprus.
 With our car hire in Larnaca office conveniently located at the airport, collecting vehicles is easy when you arrive for your holiday.

 Our car rental in Larnaca branch page has all the details you need to hire a car.
 It gives you our exact address and opening hours while the grey right-hand tab at the top of the page opens a map showing our location.
 For your convenience, our desk remains open around the clock every day of the year.
-To see how affordable our rental cars are in Larnaca just do a quick online price comparison and when you are ready to make your reservation simply use the booking hotline or download our Sixt apps for your Android or iOS devices.
+To see how affordable our rental cars are in Larnaca you can compare our prices between the cars we offer on our vehicle category list before making a reservation.
+Simply use the booking hotline or download our Sixt apps for your Android or iOS devices when ready to book.
 We guarantee your chosen category of car hire in Larnaca but are unable to do so for specific models.
 Regardless of whether you hire a car for a fortnight's holiday, a weekend break or just a few hours you are sure of a warm Cypriot welcome from our Larnaca staff.

 Our car rental in Larnaca fleet has cars for every budget and party size, from compact economy saloons to larger minibuses.
 Drive easily around this seaside resort in smaller saloons and family-sized estates or pick a more rugged 4x4 for exploring the Cypriot countryside.
 Our luxurious sports cars and convertibles are perfect for enjoying the beautiful coastlines.
 Every vehicle in our premium fleet is provided by well-known names such as BMW, Porsche, Audi and Mercedes-Benz and we also offer rental cars adapted for different mobility needs.
 Finding your way around Larnaca and Southern Cyprus is easy with a Sat Nav from our attractive range of extras.
 Our range includes child seats and bike racks along with special offers on additional drivers, unlimited mileage and extra insurance.
 Younger drivers under 25 are always welcome.